michaelklishin/langohr/README.md

 Langohr is built from the ground up for Clojure 1.3 and up.

+## Supported RabbitMQ versions

+Langohr depends on RabbitMQ Java client 2.6.x and is known to work with RabbitMQ versions 2.5.1 and later.

 ## This is a Work In Progress

 Langohr is a work in progress and until 1.0 is released with documentation and tutorials, there is nothing to